edogrunge1022/DAAI_project_3D_SemNov_edogrunge/README.md

 The pre-trained models are not present due to their size but can be downloaded from the OpenShape repository https://github.com/Colin97/OpenShape_code <br>
 The files that were used on Google Colab for the failure analysis and pre-trained models evaluation are also present as .ipynb files

+## Reminder!!

+Since all the codes were run on Google Colab with repository inside personal Google Drive for practicality, some paths have to be changed in order to make the codes work.
+The paths that save the figures inside /utils/ood_utils, but also the paths that address the pre-trained model inside the **B32_Eval_Final**, **G14_Eval_Final**, and **L14_Eval_Final** files.